UNC-Global-Storytelling/buenos-aires-2025/src/stories/en/picking-through-fire.md

 photo_byline: Dallia Lindell
 interactive_1_byline: Ella Campbell
 body_copy: >-
+  {% pullQuote {   "quote": "PLACE YOUR QUOTES IN THIS PULL QUOTE",   "attribution": "",   "role": "" } %}

   At 10 a.m., Joana Enriques begins her shift to feed the fire.
 In Luján, a city 50 miles from Argentina’s capital of Buenos Aires, exists “La Quema,” an open-air dump that translates to—The Burning.
 Waste pickers like Enriques collect and sort through heaps of garbage to feed the dump’s fire and their families.

   “All my family has always lived here looking for work,” Enriques said.
 “Most of us don’t know how to do anything else but recycle and be here.”

   As workers are obliged to the dump’s demands, smoke billows into the humid sky of Luján.
 The air thickens with putrid sulfur stench and dust when one of the 15 trucks passes by the 700-meter dirt path to unload around 180 tons of cargo onto La Playa—“The Beach”—the landing zone of trash.
 With their piercing gaze and talons, scavenger birds are undeterred, cutting through the haze and landing only when they find something of value.

   Between rotting onions, teddy bears, discarded school notebooks, dirt and the occasional dead goat, workers of La Quema, much like scavenger birds, dig for gold across the 27-acre scape.

   Gold in the wasteland is plastic, cardboard and metals.
 The workers, known by the community as “cartoneros,” or cardboard pickers, sort each material into a large white plastic bag to hand over to El Indio, “The Indian,” who acts as a middleman by selling the raw materials picked by the dump workers to industries seeking out the inventory.
 The Indian takes most of the cut while the cartoneros get a slim commission, but it is enough for them to survive.

   The weight of desolation is almost unapproachable, but Enriques finds the scene familiar.

   “We always came here as kids, even just to play with the birds,” Enriques, 26, said.
 “Most people don’t just come here to work—women come looking for clothes or they sell things they find at fairs.”

   Her family has worked here for generations, and she has worked at the dump since she was 12.